RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHAT_ROOM_DOC.md

 - subscribe room for new messages (Room will receive messages in real-time)
 - subscribe room for typing events (Room will receive messages regarding typing events in real-time)
 - uploading file to the server (Update AUDIO, VIDEO, IMAGE file to the server)
+- subscribe for getting starred, pinned, mentioned, snippeted and file messages

 **1. getChatHistory**